Tornadoes touch down in the South as severe weather sweeps the nation: "All of a sudden the house was shaking"

 The Nebraska Department of Transportation closed stretches of Interstate 80 and Interstate 76 as heavy snow and high winds made travel dangerous.
 The Nebraska State Patrol, which was called to deal with several crashes and jackknifed semitrailers overnight, urged people to stay off the roads.

-A 260-mile stretch of Interstate 90 across western South Dakota was closed Tuesday morning due to "freezing rain, heavy snow, and high winds," the state's Department of Transportation said.
+In western South Dakota, a 260-mile stretch of Interstate 90 was closed Tuesday morning due to "freezing rain, heavy snow, and high winds," the state's Department of Transportation said.
 Interstate 29 was also expected to close and secondary highways will likely become "impassable," the department said.

 Wet roadways are just as dangerous when temperatures hover around freezing, Dye said.